nuvibit/nuvibit.com/content/english/solutions/foundation-blueprint/_index.md

   # feature at the left of the image
   left_side:
-  - title : "Infrastructure as Code"
+  - title : "Leading Expertise"
     icon : "fa-file-code"
-    content : "At the heart of our Foundation Blueprint are [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module 'Terraform Modules Overview'), which dramatically simplify the management of the entire Cloud Foundation."
+    content : "We specialize in AWS Cloud Foundation, and our seasoned team of AWS experts is always up for a new challenge."

-  - title : "Scalability"
+  - title : "Security and Connectivity"
     icon : "fa-chart-line"
-    content : "Our Foundation is designed with scalability in mind and can grow with your workloads."
+    content : "Security from day one and a highly available AWS network are a top priority for us.
+We support from the initial concept to the final implementation."

   - title : "Well Architected"
     icon : "fa-drafting-compass"